Skip to content

 2) Preservation Versus Growth: A New Balance for a New Reality

-Retirement planning used to be framed as a simple shift from stocks to bonds: reduce volatility, increase income, and rely on fixed income to provide stability.
-Many retirees still use versions of that approach, but modern conditions have introduced new variables that make a one-dimensional allocation shift less reliable.
-Inflation can persist.
-Rates can move quickly.
-Correlations can change.
-And longevity horizons are longer than they used to be, meaning retirees must still consider growth—just not at the expense of plan durability.
+Retirement planning used to be framed as a simple shift from stocks to bonds: reduce volatility, increase income, and rely on fixed income to provide stability while equity exposure declined with age.
+Many retirees still use versions of that framework, and it remains appropriate for some situations.
+But modern conditions have introduced variables that make a one-dimensional allocation shift less reliable as a standalone strategy.
+Inflation can persist at levels that erode fixed-income purchasing power.
+Interest rates can move quickly in both directions, creating drawdowns in bond portfolios that conventional wisdom suggested were safe.
+Asset class correlations can change in stress environments — the diversification that worked during normal conditions may not hold when it is needed most.
+And longevity horizons are longer than they were a generation ago, meaning retirees must still consider growth over multi-decade periods — just not at the expense of plan durability in the near and medium term.

-This balance is often described as stability over volatility.
-The retiree may still pursue growth, but the plan is built so that volatility does not threaten the core objective: sustainable, predictable lifestyle support.
-Many affluent households explore frameworks similar to those described in How Smart Investors Manage Risk Without Sacrificing Growth, where the emphasis is on managing risk exposures rather than simply “taking less risk” without a plan.
+This balance is often described as stability over volatility — but it is more accurate to describe it as durability over optimization.
+The retiree may still pursue growth, but the plan is built so that volatility does not threaten the core objective: sustainable, predictable lifestyle support across a retirement that may span 30 years or more.
+Many affluent households explore frameworks similar to those described in how smart investors manage risk without sacrificing growth, where the emphasis is on managing risk exposures explicitly and deliberately rather than simply “taking less risk” without a defined framework for what that means in practice.

 3) Liquidity as a Safety Buffer: The Hidden Role of Cash and Near-Cash Reserves